Travel to Beijing, China – Episode 638

 Finding food

-The best place for finding these are this is around Sanlitun restaurant/bar/shopping area.
-Otherwise, big shopping malls will often have a surprisingly good range of options, either in the basement or top floors.
+The best place for finding these is around the Sanlitun restaurant/bar/shopping area.
+Otherwise, big shopping malls will often have a surprisingly good range of options, either in the basement or on the top floors.

 Dianping is the Chinese Yelp equivalent.
-All in Chinese but you type in English and see search results with rations and photos and address/map location.
+All in Chinese, but you type in English and see search results with ratings, photos, and address/map location.

 Drinking